-Sometimes it feels like they find you, but I came across Avro Manhattan by accident.
+Sometimes it feels like they find you.
 I was in the local studies department of South Shields Library flicking through the files looking for South Shields born Eileen O’Shaughnessy, I was making a documentary about her life with the author George Orwell.
-The files are in alphabetical order and before the O’s landed on the M’s.
+The files are in alphabetical order and before the O’s I landed on the M’s.

 If you want to check out the 12 min film go to my You Tube channel at

 Secrets & Lies

 Have you heard about the devil having the best tunes ?
 Well, he also has the best stories.
 This is a story about my journey, my obsession… my destiny.
 You could say it was written in the stars.

 It was 1990 when I died at our home in South Shields, my friends had a service for me at the local church, and they buried me in a cemetery in Durham.
 In my will I left over half a million pounds, with bank accounts in London, Switzerland and California.